-TACIR administrative director, Michael Timme, was recognized by Senator Mark Norris, Chairman, for 25 years of state service at the Commission's January 2015 meeting in Nashville.
+TACIR administrative director, Michael Timme, was recognized by Senator Mark Norris, Chairman, for 25 years of state service at the Commission’s January 2015 meeting in Nashville.
+The Commission elected officers at the meeting, returning Senate Majority Leader, Mark Norris, and Cleveland Mayor, Tom Rowland, to their posts as chairman and vice chairman.

 The Commission has released a new report that recommends not changing the current state building code to exempt single-story places of worship that meet specific size, occupancy, and exit requirements and that are located in unincorporated areas without a water supply from the requirement to install automatic fire protection sprinkler systems.
 Few states make similar exceptions because of the risk they pose to the health, safety, and welfare of the public, firefighters, and property, and because reasonable means are available to support sprinkler systems where public water supplies cannot.
 The proposed exemption was in 2014 legislation the Commission was asked by the General Assembly to study.
 (Full Report)